-- Overview of the Contracting Party's arrangements and regulatory requirements to perform comprehensive and systematic safety assessments; - Safety assessments within the licensing process and safety analysis reports for different stages in the lifetime of nuclear installations (e.g. siting, design, construction, operation); - Periodic safety assessments of nuclear installations using deterministic and probabilistic methods of analysis, as appropriate; - Overview of safety assessments performed and the main results of those assessments for existing nuclear installations; - Regulatory review and control activities.
+- Overview of the Contracting Party's arrangements and regulatory requirements to perform comprehensive and systematic safety assessments; - Safety assessments within the licensing process and safety analysis reports for different stages in the lifetime of nuclear installations (e.g. siting, design, construction, operation); - Periodic safety assessments of nuclear installations during operation using deterministic and probabilistic methods of analysis, as appropriate and, conducted according to appropriate standards and practices; - Overview of safety assessments performed and the main results of those assessments for existing nuclear installations including the summary of significant results for individual nuclear installations and not only according to their type and generation; - Regulatory review and control activities.